+- The River Corridor forms part of a wider

+network of urban waterways which includes

+the River Kelvin, the Forth and Clyde Canal and

+the White Cart River.
+This presents a unique

+opportunity to consider a city-scale, high

+quality, green, blue and grey movement

+network through the inner urban area,

+enhancing connectivity between open spaces,

+town centres, employment and education hubs

+and attractions.
+Delivering this network through

+the creation of new environmental assets will

+help to unlock the potential of vacant and

+derelict land surrounding much of the urban

+core.

-- network of urban waterways which includes the River Kelvin, the Forth and Clyde Canal and the White Cart River.
-This presents a unique opportunity to consider a city-scale, high quality, green, blue and grey movement network through the inner urban area, enhancing connectivity between open spaces, town centres, employment and education hubs and attractions.
-Delivering this network through the creation of new environmental assets will help to unlock the potential of vacant and derelict land surrounding much of the urban core. - The SDF establishes the framework for a collaborative approach and encourages the creation of a multi-agency group to drive, deliver and support the long term vision for the River Corridor.
+- The SDF establishes the framework for a collaborative approach and encourages the creation of a multi-agency group to drive, deliver and support the long term vision for the River Corridor.